lhindman/cs121-mod03-examples/README.md

     System.out.printf("The circle's area using printf(): %.4f\n", area);
     System.out.printf("The circle's circumference using printf(): %10.3f\n", circumference);
     ```

+1. Open *BasicDecimalFormat.java*, read the code and run it to ensure it functions properly.
+Then work through each of the experiments below and record your observations.
-    - Modify the declaration for sides from to use the final operator as shown below.
+    - Modify the DecimalFormat object to use the pattern "$0.000" as shown below.
 What is the result and why?
     ```
-    final double sides = 7;
+    DecimalFormat fmt = new DecimalFormat("$0.000");
     ```

-1. Open *PianoKeys.java*, read the code and run it to ensure it functions properly.
-Then work through each of the experiments below and record your observations.
-    - Modify the declaration for keys from to use the final operator as shown below.
+    - Modify the DecimalFormat object to use the pattern "$00000.000000" as shown below.
 What is the result and why?
     ```
-    final int keys = 88;
+    DecimalFormat fmt = new DecimalFormat("$00000.000000");
     ```
 ## String Experimentation
 1. Open *Lincoln.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
     - Declare a variable called quote to hold a String value as shown below.
 What is the result and why?